Henkkk/OnGoingProject-Airbnb-Price-Optimization/README.md

 # Data Source
 http://insideairbnb.com/

 I've uploaded my dataset as "listings.csv".
-The locataion is based on NYC
+The locataion is based on NYC.